-Main attraction of Hellnar is the rocky shoreline, steep cliffs and the strong current bashing the coastline that with time has created the cove called Baðstofa.
+The rocky shoreline, steep cliffs and strong current at Hellnar are the main attraction.
+With time, the current has created a cove called Baðstofa.
 You find Baðstofa underneath the cliff Valasnös.
 In Baðstofa you find different shades of colour in the rocky shoreline that creates all kinds of forms and figures.
 The cove colours differ depending on time of the day and some say it is most beautiful in the morning.

-From under tha lava fresh water is flowing into the ocean and there you can find two wells, Gvendarbrunnur sometimes called Maríulind.
+From under the lava, fresh water is flowing into the ocean and there you can find two wells, Gvendarbrunnur sometimes called Maríulind.
 You will also find the well Ásgrímsbrunnur that the priest at Hellnar, Ásgrímur (1758 – 1829) carved into the cliff where there had be no water running before.

 The Hellnar church

-In Hellnar, you’ll also find a typically Icelandic church on top of a hill.
-With mountainous landscapes or the Snaefellsjokull glacier as a backdrop, the somewhat spooky Church of Hellnar gives travellers yet another opportunity to capture some wonderful photos of the charming Icelandic landscape and architecture.
-The Hellnar church was built in 1945 on a picturesque site where a church was first raised in 1833.
+Nestled in the picturesque Hellnar, you’ll find a typically Icelandic church atop a hill.
+Surrounded by mountains and the Snaefellsjokull glacier, the somewhat spooky Church of Hellnar is yet another opportunity to capture stunning photos of Iceland’s beautiful landscape and architecture.
+The Hellnar church was first built in 1833, with the current structure being erected in 1945.